-23 Windscreen, tailgate and fixed window glass general information aperture, and are bonded in position with a special adhesive.
+23 Windscreen, tailgate and fixed window glass - general information

+These areas of glass are secured by the tight fit of the weatherstrip in the body aperture, and are bonded in position with a special adhesive.
 Renewal of such fixed glass is a difficult, messy and time-consuming task, which is considered beyond the scope of the home mechanic.
 It is difficult, unless one has plenty of practice, to obtain a secure, waterproof fit.
 Furthermore, the task carries a high risk of breakage; this applies especially to the laminated glass windscreen.
 In view of this, owners are strongly advised to have this sort of work carried out by one of the many specialist windscreen fitters.